cwarf5/SemProject/firedetect/README.md

 ## Current State

 - Model is trained and validated on the provided dataset
-- Data verification tool is implemented but not extensively used
+- Web interface implemented for camera-based detection
 - Visualizations are functional but could be improved
 - Dataset size is small, limiting potential for advanced model performance
 - Will be creating a new branch for expanded dataset training